Sakari Oramo: European career

+BBC Symphony Orchestra

 In October 2011, Oramo made his first guest conducting appearance with the BBC Symphony Orchestra (BBC SO), his first guest-conducting engagement with any London orchestra.
 On the basis of this concert, in February 2012, Oramo was named the 13th chief conductor of the BBC SO, effective with the First Night of the 2013 Proms season.
 His initial contract was for 3 years, with a pending subsequent option for an additional 2 years.
 Oramo held the title of chief conductor designate for the 2012–2013 season.
 In September 2015, the BBC SO announced the extension of his contract to the 2019–2020 season.
 In May 2018, the BBC SO indicated a further extension of Oramo's contract through 2022.

-In October 2020, the BBC SO announced a further extension of Oramo's contract as chief conductor through September 2023, the scheduled conclusion of the 2023 Proms season.
+In October 2020, the BBC SO announced a further extension of Oramo's contract as chief conductor through September 2023.
 In April 2022, the BBC SO announced an additional extension of Oramo's contract as its chief conductor through the end of the 2025–2026 season.
+In September 2024, the BBC SO announced a further extension of Oramo's contract as its chief conductor to 2030.
 He has recorded commercially with the BBC SO with such labels as harmonia mundi and Chandos, including the second commercial recording of William Alwyn's Miss Julie.

+Additional biography

-Oramo is married to the Finnish soprano Anu Komsi, and they have two sons, Taavi and Leevi.
+Oramo and Komsi have two sons, Taavi and Leevi.
 In May 2009, Oramo was awarded an honorary OBE for services to music in Birmingham.
-Oramo and Komsi, together with Annika Mylläri and Robert McLoud, founded West Coast Kokkola Opera in 2004.
-Oramo serves as its vice chairman and principal conductor.
 In March 2017, the Sibelius Academy announced the appointment of Oramo as professor of orchestral training and orchestral conducting, with a contract scheduled from 1 January 2020 through 31 December 2024.
+Oramo is scheduled to conclude his academic contract with the Sibelius Academy at the close of the 2024–2025 academic year.